“Donkey Kong Country: Tropical Freeze distinguishes itself from an already crowded stable of Wii U platformers, but not always in a welcoming way.”

-Donkey Kong Country: Tropical Freeze is a hard game to justify in the Wii U’s library, surrounded as it is by excellent platformers like Super Mario 3D World, Rayman Legends, New Super Mario Bros U, and Bit.Trip Runner 2 (to name a few).
-It needs to be exceptional, a game about jumping over stuff that’s as delightfully brutal as 20-year-old predecessor Donkey Kong Country, to justify its place in this crowd.
+Donkey Kong Country: Tropical Freeze is old-school, often to a fault.
+As part of the Wii U’s platformer-heavy library, surrounded by excellent games like Super Mario 3D World, Rayman Legends, New Super Mario Bros U, and Bit.Trip Runner 2, it needs to be exceptional to justify its place in this crowd.
 Tropical Freeze comes very close to achieving those lofty heights, but pacing problems keep it from masterpiece status.
 Like so many promising platformers that fail to find a wide audience, Retro Studios doesn’t quite nail the right balance here between difficult and frustrating.
+Years later, on the Nintendo Switch, Tropical Freeze falters for the same reasons: Its charm remains undeniable, but its grating challenges create rough edges that stand out compared to Nintendo’s best works.

 It’s not a problem that is apparent on the surface.
 From the very first seconds of the game, when some badass animal Vikings show up to take over Kong Island, it’s clear that Retro has an imaginative vision for realizing a high-def Donkey Kong.
 Exhaustive attention to detail in every little scene and level makes Tropical Freeze seductive to the eye.
 There’s no sense of history repeating in the game’s six multi-stage worlds (plus a bunch of hidden, extra hard stages in each); every new location feels fresh.